 Traditional South Indian Sambar Recipe | Step-by-Step Guide for Beginners

-For the Sambar:
+For Sambar:

-- 1 cup toor dal (pigeon peas)
+- 1 cup toor lentils (pigeon peas)

 - 1 medium carrot, chopped

-- 1 drumstick (moringa), cut into 2-inch pieces
+- 1 drumstick (Moringa), cut into 2-inch pieces

 - 1 tomato, chopped

-- 6–8 okra (ladies’ finger), chopped
+- 6-8 Okra (women's finger), chopped

-- 1 small onion, thinly sliced
+- 1 small onion, chopped

-- 2 tbsp sambar powder
+- 2 tablespoons sambar powder

-- ½ tsp turmeric powder
+- ½ teaspoon turmeric powder

-- Salt, to taste
+- salt to taste

 - Fresh coriander leaves, chopped (for garnish)

-For Tempering:
+For tempering:

-- 1 tbsp ghee or oil
+- 1 tablespoon ghee or oil

-- 1 tsp mustard seeds
+- 1 teaspoon mustard seeds

-- 1 tsp cumin seeds
+- 1 teaspoon cumin

-- 2 dried red chilies
+- 2 dried red chili

-- A few curry leaves
+- Some curry leaves

 - A pinch of asafoetida (hing)